Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 * By default there is no active click actions, so clicking grid row does nothing.
 * When there is only one click action enabled, it will be executed immediately after end-user clicking of target row.
-* When there is more than one click actions enabled, ``App.ko.Grid`` will use special version of BootstrapDialog wrapper `App.ActionsMenuDialog`_ to display menu with clickable buttons to select one action from the list of available ones.
+* When there is more than one click actions enabled, ``App.ko.Grid`` will use special version of BootstrapDialog wrapper `ActionsMenuDialog`_ to display menu with clickable buttons to select one action from the list of available ones.

 'edit_form' action